HabanaAI/tpc_llvm/clang/docs/ClangCommandLineReference.rst

 .. option:: -I<dir>, --include-directory <arg>, --include-directory=<arg>

-Add directory to include search path
+Add directory to include search path.
+For C++ input, if there are multiple -I options, these directories are searched in the order they are given before the standard system directories are searched.
+If the same directory is in the SYSTEM include search paths, for example if also specified with -isystem, the -I option will be ignored

 .. option:: -I-, --include-barrier